alanrogers/agar22/docs/index.md

 Send email to rogers@anthro.utah.edu with subject heading "agar".

+The workshop is free, but attendees must apply.
+Applications are due *July 15, 2022*.

+The workshop is open to all.
+If space is short,

+We will prioritize those who are likely to benefit from this workshop.

 # Modules

 1. Working with genomic data (types of genomic data, pros/cons, etc.).